m-lab/murakami/docs/INSTALL-MURAKAMI-BALENA-CLOUD.md

 # Installation and Use - Murakami Containers on One or More Balena Cloud Manged Devices

-M-Lab supports management of a fleet of Murakami devices using the [Balena Cloud](https://balena.io).
+M-Lab supports management of a fleet of Murakami devices using [Balena Cloud](https://balena.io).
+Murakami containers for use with Balena Cloud are built using the `Dockerfile.template` file in the main directory of this repository.

-## Supported System Architectures for Balena Cloud managed Murakami Devices
+## Supported System Architectures for Balena Cloud Managed Murakami Devices

+Murakami has been tested using devices of the following architectures on Balena Cloud.

 * armv7hf
+* aarch64

 ## Quick Setup for Balena Cloud Managed Murakami Deployment